overturetool/overturetool.github.io/_netmeetings/Net-Meeting-121.md

 ## Overture Language Board Status

-* RMs RMs readu for annotations and proof obligation generation from total functions.
-Both need some work with Overture integration
+* RMs RMs ready for annotations and proof obligation generation from total functions.
+Both need some work with Overture integration.
+Kenneth may be able to help in a couple of weeks.
+PGL also has has 2 students investigating if VDM can work with Language Server Protocol
+* Clarified Ordering of operators in LRM
 * LB Minutes:

 ## Status of VDMTools/ViennaTalk